 - Prioritize effort based on strategic goals.
 To perform an effective content audit you must think of what you want to achieve with the audit when analysing.
 Your ultimate goal should be to offer more value to the user.

 How to do a content audit?

 Auditing your site content involves gathering the complete list of your site pages and extracting metrics such as traffic and rankings, engagement metrics and backlink profile to measure their current performance.
-To conduct a content audit, I recommend you to follow the below steps;
+To conduct a content audit, I recommend you follow the below steps;

 Step 1: Compile the list of Website Pages